 Normally, when you run the sudo apt update and sudo apt upgrade commands, it updates all the installed packages to their available newer versions.

 However, if the dependencies of an installed package have been changed such that it requires installation of new packages, the installed package won’t be upgraded with the system update and you’ll see package kept back error.

 In the example here, when fwupd was originally installed, tpm2-tools and tpm2-abrmd were not installed and fwupd did not depend on it.
 Later, a newer version of fwupd required the installation of these new packages.

 This is a mechanism in Debian’s APT package manager that informs you that an already installed package now needs to install more new package as dependency.
 When you manually and individually update these packages, you see what new packages are going to be installed and the error is not shown anymore.

-You may also use apt full-upgrade or apt-get dist-upgrade instead of apt install package_name in this case but I would not recommend that.
+You may also use apt full-upgrade or apt-get dist-upgrade instead of apt install –only-upgrade package_name in this case but I would not recommend that.
 The apt full-upgrade may automatically remove packages that it deems unnecessary while handling dependencies.
 This may lead to unwanted situations.

 Did you fix this error?